 - less static in your hair

 It can also counter-balance that effect you get when you’re in a car for too long and the dry heat is blasting in your face—no more itchy, tight skin, tight scalp, chapped lips or dry cough.

-The pros of the Honeywell Germ Free Mist Humidifier:
+Honeywell Germ Free Mist Humidifier Pros:

 - It’s “cool-moisture” as opposed to warm-mist humidifiers, which come with “burn risk” warning.

 - We also really liked it because the water tray is dishwasher safe so you can give it that deep clean as often as you like.
 (I mean, this feature right here is worth it 10 times over.)

 - With a 1 gallon water tank, you don’t have to constantly refill.